What To Expect During Attorney Consultations

 Estate Planning Cases

 If you have an estate planning case, you should be prepared to discuss your specific objectives and goals with the attorney; be prepared to talk about where you want your assets to go upon your death: will you make specific gifts to individuals?
 Will you make bequests to charities?
 Do any of your beneficiaries have special needs?

 It will often be necessary to provide some background information to the attorney about your family – your spouse, your children, grandchildren, etc. Your relationships with various family members and your unique family dynamics, including personal issues that your family members may have, can, and often do, influence the estate plan.

 Be ready to discuss your assets in general terms – do you have business interests, mineral interests, investments, life insurance, etc. Before implementing an estate plan, you must know what you own.
 Your approximate net worth because (1) it is required that a testator (person making a will) know the “nature and extent” of his/her property and (2) the value of your property determines whether consideration should be given to potential estate tax liability and appropriate planning.
 Usually, after the consultation, recommendations can be made for an estate plan tailored to your needs and objectives.

 If you have a probate case, you should be prepared to discuss the Decedent’s (a/k/a the deceased) family, assets, and his/her will or trust.
 The original Will, if available, is very helpful and will need to be reviewed by the attorney.
 If you have the original, please bring it to the consultation.
 It is best to know, if possible, in general terms what the Decedent owned at the time of death.
 Again, a completed questionnaire helps gather this information, guide the consultation, and save you time.
 Having an idea of the Decedent’s net worth is also helpful.
-This information will determine whether we need to address any estate tax issues.
+Moreover, this information will determine whether we need to address any estate tax issues.